-The effects of environment (ambient temperature) on device performance will be measured as required by performing a BSF-scaled 5kW constant power discharge, and Low-Current Hybrid Pulse Power Characterization Test at various temperatures within the USABC operating temperature target.
+The effects of environment (ambient temperature) on device performance will be measured as required by performing the Constant Power Test, Low-Current Hybrid Pulse Power Characterization Test, and/or Cold Cranking Test at various temperatures within the USABC operating temperature target range for "Under Hood" (-30 to +75°C) and "Not Under Hood" (-30 to +52°C) applications.
 At the cell level, such testing has two targets: to characterize the performance of the technology as a function of temperature and to bound the likely constraints on thermal management of full-size cells or batteries.
 At the module and system level, the emphasis of thermal performance testing is increasingly dependent on thermal management system design and behavior.

 Unless otherwise specified in a device-specific test plan, initial charging should be performed at 30°C during thermal performance testing.
 This implies a test sequence as follows: (1) fully charge the device at 30°C; (2) raise or lower the device ambient temperature to the target value; (3) wait a suitable soak period for thermal equalization, typically 4 to 16 hrs depending on size and mass of the device; and (4) execute the desired performance test.
 If self-discharge is a major concern during the soak period, the device can be clamped at a voltage during this period; however, this requires knowledge of the cell OCV-versus-temperature behavior to ensure that the SOC is not changed inadvertently.
-Typical temperatures for the thermal performance test consist of 52°C, followed by 0, -10, -20, and -30°C. Thermal testing at temperatures below 0°C should be halted once the test article demonstrates an inability to meet the targets.
+Typical temperatures for the thermal performance test consist of 75 or 52°C (depending on the application), followed by 0, -10, -20, and -30°C. Thermal testing at temperatures below 0°C should not be conducted once the test article demonstrates and inability to meet the targets.